david672orford/tech-for-teaching/howto/typefaces/index.md

 you will either have to provided them to recipients of electronic documents by embedding them or accept the fact that one of the typefaces above may be automatically substituted.

+Android devices are a notable exception to the above in that they do not seem to have typefaces width-compatible with Times and Helvetica.
+In particular Google Chrome for Android will simply provide the system default serif font when asked for Times and the system default sans-serif font when asked for Helvetica.
+This can occasionally cause problems because Droid Serif is a bit wider than Times.
+This is particularly troublesome in SVG illustrations were the right sides of lines of text can be cut off.

 ## Adobe PostScript Fonts